rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 A bit set is just a n-bit sequence.
-They can be used in Golang with [bitwise operators](https://yourbasic.org/golang/bitwise-operator-cheat-sheet/) to represent several set operations.
+They can be used in Golang with [bitwise operators](https://yourbasic.org/golang/bitwise-operator-cheat-sheet/) to execute several set operations.
 To see them in action, we'll propose a simple problem.
 Let's suppose that we have \\(n\\) workers within a company, and we would like to known, for any two workers, how many days of the week they work together.
 This problem can be easily solved using bit sets.